Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 		- E.g. A function calling the ADC to read temperature value every 5 minutes.
 - System status updates for the user
 	- LCD will be used to constantly display the current state of the system.
-	- 7Seg will be used to called constantly display the current temperature.
+	- 7Seg will be used to called constantly display the current temperature, Rounded to the nearest integer
 	- LEDs can be used to show user current status and more.
 - Obtaining user's input
 	- Use keypad if the user wants to control certain stuff.